shwezhu/shwezhu.github.io/content/post/csharp/dot-net/001-model-binding.md

 - Don't need declare constructor explicitly for the DTO class.
 - It's case insensitive.
 - In addition to missing required properties causing serialization to fail, missing non-nullable properties will also cause serialization to fail.
+If fails, client will get error message for 500 bad request.
 - Furthermore, fields will be ignored.

 ### 2. Simple types